A male student smiling in the library

 Important: These requirements are mandatory and not negotiable, and any deficiencies identified must be met prior to beginning placement.
 All costs, service fees and fines associated with the overall requirements and potentially the program withdrawal are the responsibility of the student.

-For more information, read our FAQ, email the Clinical Placement Office (clinicalplacementoffice@georgiancollege.ca) or contact Synergy Gateway.
+For more information for new students email the Clinical Placement Office (clinicalplacementoffice@georgiancollege.ca) or contact Synergy Gateway.

 Health, Wellness and Sciences pre-placement preparation